cs10/fa16/checkoffs.md

 **Required**

 * Chooose between whois and Traceroute, and explain how the command works.
 What information does it tell you?
-* What is the difference between latancy and throughput?
+* What is the difference between latency and throughput?
 * What is your information footprint?
 How could you go about limiting it?

 **More Self-Check Questions**